puentesarrin/selene/README.md

 TODO list
 ---------

-* Improve schema design and bear in mind this presentation: [MongoDB for Content Management](http://www.10gen.com/presentations/webinar/mongodb-for-content-management)
+* Improve schema design bearing in mind this presentation: [MongoDB for Content Management](http://www.10gen.com/presentations/webinar/mongodb-for-content-management)
 * Define design and improve styles
 * Validations for forms
 * Support for RSS with XML files and aggressive caching (No templates)